Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Introduction

 One distinctive approach is that of Ref.~\cite{wan2021randomized} for phase estimation which uses the Pauli access model, rather than a time evolution oracle.
-In this work an algorithm is proposed which randomly compiles the Heaviside function by sampling from a Fourier series approximation to the function.
+In this work an algorithm is proposed which randomly compiles the Heaviside function {$H(A)$ via a quantity of the form $\Tr[H(A)\rho]$} by sampling from a Fourier series approximation to the function.
 Ref.~\cite{faehrmann2022randomizing} also presents an algorithm to perform randomized sampling of a given observable after a time evolution of a given Hamiltonian.
-We extend these ideas in our work to sample observables of evolutions corresponding to different functions.
-This allows us to directly focus on reducing the qubit overhead, rather than optimize the number of calls to a time evolution oracle.
-Similar to previous works, this reduction of resources comes at a price of an increase in the number of circuit samples taken, which we assume to be a more accessible resource in an early fault-tolerant setting.
+We extend these ideas in our work to {a more general class of properties corresponding to any function for which we have a Fourier approximation}. {The result of this approach is an overhead of only one additional qubit is required to run the algorithm for Hermitan matrices.
+Moreover, as with the approach in Ref.~\cite{wan2021randomized}, we sample from the outputs of many quantum circuits, rather than running one long coherent evolution.}

 We remark that near-term approaches for the quantum linear systems problem have recently been proposed which use similar data access assumptions to our Pauli access model \cite{bravo2019variational, xu2019variational, huang2019near}.
 Namely, these works assume the matrix of interest has a known decomposition $A=\sum_t c_t U_t$, where $U_t$ are efficiently implementable unitaries (such as the Pauli basis decomposition as in our work).
 These approaches use parameterized circuits whose depth can be tuned to whatever a near-term implementation allows.
 However, despite showing promising numerical performance for small problem sizes, they lack generic runtime guarantees.
 On the other hand, our algorithms give prescriptive circuits with runtime guarantees.